jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### Red Hat Family

-Red Hat Linux was formed after the Debian project Marc Ewing and Bob Young in 1999.
+Red Hat Linux distribution was formed after the Debian project by Marc Ewing and Bob Young.
+The company went public August 11th, 1999.
 Red Hat source code is currently shared across three main distributions: The Fedora Project, RHEL (Red Hat Enterprise Linux), and CentOS.
 Currently there are [25 Fedora based distros](http://distrowatch.com/search.php?ostype=All&category=All&origin=All&basedon=Fedora&notbasedon=None&desktop=All&architecture=All&package=All&status=Active) or as Fedora calls them *"spins"* -- this term is unique to Fedora.

   *  [About Red Hat](http://www.redhat.com/en/about/company)
   *  [Red Hat History](http://www.redhat.com/infographics/corporate/data/ "Red Hat History")